Bumer-32/OpenComputers-CE/README.md

 ![Welcome to OpenComputers](assets/misc/banner.png)

 > [!IMPORTANT]
-> This is a Community Edition of OpenComputers.
+> This is a Community Edition and fork of OpenComputers.
 Not a official Project.

 Thanks to the original author Sangar, Vexatos, payonel, magik6k, Lord Joda, and all GitHub contributors.